jonnor/bike-sharing-oslo/README.md

 Do more/less people get injured/die in traffic with actively used bike sharing system

-Weather dependencies.
-Temperature.
-What are peoples threshold for biking/not?

 Detect missing stations (underserved area).
 Is it possible based on our data?
 Ideally would be based on individual trip (where people walk to afterwards? where they work/live) Can maybe use statistics of how many people live in areas to decide